salascarlosni/trainercard/README.md

 ## Synopsis

-With this App you can build a nice and beatiful Pokémon Trainer Card with your favorite trainer, and your Pokémon Team, In an easy and fast way.
-This Project was builted using React.js, and Semantic-Ui for React.
+This App helps you to build a nice and customizable Pokémon Trainer Card with your favorite trainer, and your Pokémon Team, in an easy and fast way.
+This Project was built using React.js 15.5.4, and Semantic-Ui for React 0.68.3.

 ## Test the Project!

 [Test in Github Pages](https://josesalasni.github.io/trainercard/)

-## Motivation

-I Made this project for help to the base of Pokemon Player of Nintendo 3DS, to do a Beatiful Trainer Card with them Pokemon Team , Also I Am a Student of Programming and this is a nice way to Apply knowledge.

-## Installation

-  -Install The Dependecies of Node.

-  -And Finally Run or Build.

-## Contributors

-[Richi3F Project](https://github.com/richi3f/pokemon-team-planner) - High Inspiration and the pokemon Images.

-[Sindresorhus Project](https://github.com/sindresorhus/pokemon) - Json List of All Pokémon

 ## License

 License MIT.

-Pokémon is © of Nintendo, 1995-2016.
+Pokémon is © of Nintendo, 1995-2021.